danielbodnar/awesome-stars/BY-LANG.md

 - [RobinTail/express-zod-api](https://github.com/RobinTail/express-zod-api) - A Typescript library to help you get an API server up and running with I/O schema validation and custom middlewares in minutes.
 - [chrishoermann/zod-prisma-types](https://github.com/chrishoermann/zod-prisma-types) - Generator creates zod types for your prisma models with advanced validation
 - [risen228/nestjs-zod](https://github.com/risen228/nestjs-zod) - All NestJS + Zod utilities you need
-- [moinulmoin/chadnext](https://github.com/moinulmoin/chadnext) - ChadNext - Quick Starter Template for your Next.js project includes Next.js 14 App router, Shadcn UI, LuciaAuth, Prisma, Server Actions and more.
+- [moinulmoin/chadnext](https://github.com/moinulmoin/chadnext) - ChadNext - Quick Starter Template for your Next project includes Next.js 14 App router, Shadcn UI, LuciaAuth, Prisma, Server Actions, Stripe, Internationalization and more.
 - [alii/azs](https://github.com/alii/azs) - 🤓 Amplify Zod schemas with methods
 - [pheralb/slug](https://github.com/pheralb/slug) - 🌱 An open-source URL shortener built with T3 Stack.
 - [subhamBharadwaz/scribbly](https://github.com/subhamBharadwaz/scribbly) - Scribbly is a web application built with Next.js and Prisma that allows users to create and manage their digital journal.
 With a user-friendly interface powered by Radix UI and Shadcn/UI components, S